modelscope/FunASR/examples/openai_api/WORKFLOWS.md

 If the workflow engine runs in Docker, `localhost` usually means the workflow container itself.
 Use a Docker Compose service name, Kubernetes service name, or LAN host name instead.

+## Postman smoke test

+Before configuring a low-code tool, you can import the [Postman collection](POSTMAN.md) and run health, model-list, and transcription requests from a GUI.
+Set `FUNASR_BASE_URL`, choose a local audio file for the multipart `file` field, and keep `MODEL_ALIAS=sensevoice` for the first test.

 ## Multipart HTTP request

 Every workflow engine eventually needs to send this request shape: